-In order to complement its existing business segments and reduce reliance on its real estate development business segment, Dar Al-Arkan is contemplating entering into a new contracting business segment.
-Entering into a new business segment, even one that is complimentary to Dar Al-Arkan's existing business segments, requires a significant diversion of resources and capital allocation, and therefore there can be no assurance that a new business segment will diversify Dar-Al Arkan's revenue streams and generate sufficient income as intended.
+In order to complement its existing business segments and reduce reliance on its real estate development in the Kingdom, Dar Al-Arkan has launched its first international real estate project, the I Love Florence tower in Dubai, United Arab Emirates.
+Entering into a new geographical market requires a significant diversion of resources and capital allocation, and therefore there can be no assurance that Dar Al-Arkan's international expansion strategy will diversify Dar-Al Arkan's revenue streams and generate sufficient income as intended.
 This could affect Dar Al Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.